hustlernik/HCX-Integration-Toolkit/services/fhir-utilities/README.md

 # FHIR Utilities Service 🏥

 A scalable FHIR microservice for creating, validating, and managing FHIR resources.
-This service is part of the HCX Integration Toolkit and supports creating resources that comply with NRCES and NHCX-specific profiles.
+This service is part of the HCX Integration Toolkit and targets HL7 FHIR R4 (4.0.1) with support for:

+- **NRCES IG** (v6.5.0)
+- **NHCX IG** (v0.7.0)

+The service ensures compliance with the specified FHIR version and implementation guides, including required profiles, extensions, and value sets.

 ## Getting Started